In this series, I dig a little deeper into the meaning of psychological terms. This week’s term: compassion

 And what is my conclusion?
 I think that people who are already inclined to have paternalistic attitudes may offer compassion as an excuse to step in and solve problems the way they think they should be solved.
-While this may be presented to others as compassion, the paternalistic person is actually serving their own needs, and the genuine compassionate sentiment is not there.
-True compassion is not paternalistic, it’s held up as an ideal by multiple major spiritual traditions.
-I’ll take compassion over paternalism any day.
+While this may be presented to others as being compassionate, the paternalistic person is actually serving their own needs, and the genuine compassionate sentiment is not there.
+True compassion is not paternalistic, it’s held up as an ideal by multiple major spiritual traditions, and I’ll take that over paternalism any day.

 What are your thoughts on the subject?